zilishen/documentation/content/nap-dos/releases/learn-about-releases-v4.2.md

 - The recommended option of running NGINX Plus in a Docker Container is with the `daemon off` flag.
 It's mandatory for UBI 8.

 - The package dependencies for NGINX App Protect DoS have changed in this release, replacing the `curl` dependencies with `libcurl` only.
 For more information, see the [NGINX App Protect DoS Deployment Guide]({{< relref "/nap-dos/deployment-guide/learn-about-deployment.md#prerequisites" >}}).

+- Starting with this release, Ubuntu 18.04 support has been deprecated.